Our Façade team excels at delivering award-winning, robust, light-weight façades that bring to life the public face of a building.

 The Artemis Project will provide a health and wellbeing centre for students of one of Melbourne’s pre-eminent schools.
 The new facility includes an indoor pool, indoor multipurpose courts, gymnasium, break out spaces and extensive landscaping.
 The complex design implies particular engineering challenges such as the application of different structural materials (pre-cast, steel, insitu and timber)…See project details

-TTW’s expertise in both structural and heritage engineering was a critical consideration for the developers of an exciting new luxury hotel, which involves the adaptation of two existing heritage buildings in Sydney’s “Sandstone Precinct” on Bridge Street.
-The Education Building will involve the addition of 4 levels above the existing 7 storeys, and the excavation…See project details
+TTW’s expertise in both structural and heritage engineering was a critical consideration for the developers of an exciting new luxury hotel, which involves the adaptation of two prominent, Government owned sandstone buildings in Sydney’s “Sandstone Precinct” on Bridge Street; the Lands and Education Department Buildings.
+Constructed between c1876-1892 and c1912-1930 respectively, both buildings are listed…See project details

 Engineered by TTW and designed by Grimshaw, the new facility provides a new home for cutting-edge research and education in the development of sustainable and functional materials for modern engineering applications.
 The 23,500sqm building consists of 9 levels, enveloped by a high performance glass Façade with glass reinforced concrete masonry blades, which provides solar shading.…See project details

 The Incubator at Macquarie University is an inspiring new space for students, researchers, staff, entrepreneurs and start-ups.
 The single-storey building is purpose-built and designed using Modular Construction Techniques, allowing it to be disassembled and relocated at the end of five years.
 It consists of two pavilions linked by a corridor, incorporating events and tutorial space,…See project details